ovh/docs/pages/platform/integrations/prefect_tuto_02_block_automation/guide.en-gb.md

 In our case, we will use automation to send a notification.
 Thanks to the block **Email**, we will create a notification through an automation.
 This automation can only be created on the Prefect cloud's UI.
 Custom automations can also be created directly from your Python code.
 Go on the sidebar of our workspace, select `Automations` and click on the `+` icon.

 The first step to complete is the trigger.
-For this example, we will send an email when the our flow previously created in our [Getting Started guide](xxxx] is completed.
+For this example, we will send an email when the our flow previously created in our [Getting Started guide](/pages/platform/integrations/prefect_guide_01_getting_started) is completed.
 You can fill the page like this:

 ![image](images/trigger.png){.thumbnail}